top of page

 Corrections Versus Bear Markets

-This uncertainty about future stock price movements can lead investors to prefer selling over buying.
-Such sentiment may sustain declining prices, resulting in a prolonged period of low returns on stock investments within portfolios.
-Bear markets also pose risks for those who unwisely attempt to "time the market" by selling stocks during price drops or buying them at perceived market lows, which are often inaccurately identified.
+When uncertainty reigns, investors may prefer selling over buying.
+This can sustain declining prices, causing a prolonged period of low returns on stock investments.
+Additionally, bear markets pose risks for those who attempt to "time the market."
+Selling stocks during downturns or trying to buy at perceived lows can often lead to poor decisions.

 Frequency and Duration of Bear Markets

-Although bear markets are generally shorter than bull markets, both are essential components of investing.
-Over the past 150 years, U.S. stocks have experienced 26 bear markets.
-Historically, bear markets are characterized by significant stock price declines, but their duration can vary widely.
-Some have lasted for years, while others, such as the one in 2020, persisted only a few months.
-Most bear markets have coincided with economic recessions, though not all do.
+Bear markets are generally shorter than bull markets, but they remain crucial to understand.
+Over the past 150 years, the U.S. stock market has undergone 26 bear markets.
+While these markets are characterized by significant price declines, their duration can vary significantly.
+Some bear markets last for years, while others, like the one in 2020, last only a few months.
+Interestingly, while most bear markets coincide with economic recessions, this isn't always the case.

 What Causes a Bear Market?